oyvczfo05177/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, more manageable pieces.
 By doing this, you can better track your progress and make sure you are staying on target.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus all of your attention on one task at a time to ensure the best possible results.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and improve.

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to aiming for clean, readable, and maintainable code.
+Strive to write simple solutions that solve complex problems elegantly.
+Remember, it's not just about writing code but also about ensuring it can be understood and evolved by others in the long run."

+"In addition, 'Premature optimization is the root of all evil' – Donald Knuth.
+Focus on writing correct and clear code first; optimize only when necessary and after profiling.
+And always embrace the power of reusable and modular code design, which adheres to the DRY (Don't Repeat Yourself) principle."

+Lastly, 'Code is read much more often than it is written.'
+This highlights the importance of readability and self-documentation in code, emphasizing that good programmers consider their future selves and teammates as part of their audience."